rishithnv28/PERSONAL_Projects/README.md

 First folder Contains projects Written in Go Lang.
   -First project is a CLI booking application that I made while I was completeting a Youtube coure at https://www.youtube.com/watch?v=yyUHQIec83I

+Second folder Contains projects Written in Java.
+  -First project is a set of Practice problems ranging from begginer to advanced, all solved in JAVA.